Dive, freedive & snorkel in and around Munda

 For divers who want to extend their bottom times or increase their safety margins, we offer Enriched Air Nitrox fills.
 Do keep in mind we are in a remote area and Nitrox fills are not always available.

-Dive Munda offers in excess of 30 dive sites in and around Munda and the surrounding reefs.
+Dive Munda offers in excess of 40 dive sites withing 40 minutes of our home base in and around Munda and the surrounding reefs.
 We regularly explore and locate new and exciting sites.
 So keep an eye on our Facebook page for our latest discoveries.
 Here are some of our favourite sites.